Received a Pay Less Notice and Don’t Agree with it?

 What is a Pay Less Notice and what does it mean?

-How do I challenge a Pay Less Notice if I disagree with it?
-Is it set in stone?
+Can we challenge a Pay Less Notice if we disagree with it?

 Can a Pay Less Notice be negative?